enhulsman/resume-page/README.md

 - MDX for project case studies
 - React islands for interactive demos
 - Tailwind CSS
-- Cloudflare-ready (static `dist` can be deployed to Cloudflare Pages or served via Workers)
+- Cloudflare-ready (`wrangler.toml` can be used to deployed to Cloudflare Workers)

 ## Quick start